-For this article, we will focus on tactical actions that you can take today to enable your remote teams to work tomorrow.
+For this article, we will focus on tactical actions that you can take today to enable your remote or hybrid teams tomorrow.

 Using Electronic Agile Boards

 Remind your team of the adage, “Work doesn’t exist unless it’s visible to the team.”
-When workers move to remote, their work can become opaque because it’s hard to see what other team members are doing at home.
+As more workers move to remote, their work can become increasingly opaque because it’s hard to see what other team members are doing at home.
 One of the first things your teams need to do to continue with this level of transparency is to move their work to an electronic agile board.
-Some great free to low-cost tools to consider are Trello, Microsoft Planner, and Jira.
+Some great free to low-cost tools to consider are Trello, Microsoft Planner and Jira.

 Many companies can access one of these or something similar, but if your team does not usually work with electronic agile boards, they may struggle initially.
-Physical boards enable face-to-face conversations, easy visualization, and are intuitive to use.
+Physical boards enable face-to-face conversations, easy visualization and intuitive interactions.
 The challenge with moving from physical to electronic agile boards is that you can easily reconfigure physical boards, something new agile teams do quite often.
 Electronic agile boards are not as easily reconfigurable.

 Another challenge with electronic agile boards is that it’s harder to see massive backlogs.
-A way to overcome this is during key ceremonies (such as daily stand up or refinement), tailor your view to only pertinent items to ensure things are visible at a glance.
+A way to overcome this is to tailor your view to only pertinent items during key ceremonies (such as daily stand up or refinement sessions).
+This allows you to ensure things are visible at a glance.
 Also, avoid overly cluttered views that induce eyestrain.

 - Current sprint backlog [team view]

 - Current sprint in progress [team view]

 - My assigned items [member view]